 Sheridan is a medium-sized city located in the state of Wyoming.
 With a population of 17,873 people and six constituent neighborhoods, Sheridan is the sixth largest community in Wyoming.

-Sheridan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Sheridan isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sheridan are a mix of both white- and blue-collar jobs.
 Overall, Sheridan is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Sheridan who work in office and administrative support (11.87%), management occupations (10.50%), and sales jobs (7.90%).
+There are especially a lot of people living in Sheridan who work in office and administrative support (11.57%), management occupations (10.33%), and sales jobs (7.75%).

-The per capita income in Sheridan in 2010 was $26,491, which is middle income relative to Wyoming, and upper middle income relative to the rest of the US.
-This equates to an annual income of $105,964 for a family of four.
+The per capita income in Sheridan in 2010 was $27,992, which is upper middle income relative to Wyoming and the nation.
+This equates to an annual income of $111,968 for a family of four.
 However, Sheridan contains both very wealthy and poor people as well.

 The people who call Sheridan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sheridan residents report their race to be White, followed by Native American.
+The greatest number of Sheridan residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sheridan include Irish, English, Swedish, and Norwegian.

 The most common language spoken in Sheridan is English.
 Other important languages spoken here include Spanish and African languages.